carltron-aero/Carltron-FE-2025/README.md

 employing a small partial lens cap, that simply blocks any lights from shining on the camera sensor from directly above in order to improve  color precision during the challenge.

 ### Other Sensors

+While Lidar and camera theoretically could provide enough information to fully solve the Future Engineers challenge, in practice some secondary sensors are also needed to improve performance and get precise readings for specific aspects on the robot.

+The first additional sensor is our IMU (inertial measurements unit), which combines a gyroscope with a magnetrometer and additional acceleration readings.
+We mainly use the gyroscope, both as part of our drive control algorithms to keep driving in a straight line as well as a secondary check for the localisation algorithm to make sure we're always using the correct regions of interest on a specific side.
+It also is used to count the solved sections in the open challenge

+We also specifically chose a drive motor with an encoder.
+An encoder allows us to precisely measure how many revolutions our motor (and therefor the wheels) does in any given time frame, which lets us read both the physical distance our wheels have done as well as the actual physical speed were currently doing, decoupling driving a specific distance or at a specific speed from guessed timing values and changing battery state of charge (etc).

 ## Power Supply

+### Selection of batteries
 ### Selection of batteries

 In order to determine the kind of batteries we would need to adequately power our robot, our first step was getting an overview of the power consimption of all the components we intended to use: